The Sandbox Environment for Generalizable Agent Research (SEGAR): Motivation and related work

+Given transparent control over task distributions, quantitative measures theoretically become available to reveal the nature and hardness of generalization problem.
+Towards this, MDP playground~\citep{rajan2019mdp} enables measuring the task hardness, and XLand~\citep{team2021open} provides an extensive set of metrics on tasks.
+As SEGAR provides full access to the distribution that generated the tasks, this allows for direct measurement of distances between task distributions and samples.

-SEGAR strikes a balance between realism and cost through flexibility: allowing the researcher to easily structure the task in a way that reflects what they believe represents real-world settings, allowing them to pick and choose where to pay the cost of realism.
-We also believe that there is a substantial gap in all of the above features in 2D environments, as most of the environments that fulfill the above criteria are in 3D.
-Taking inspiration from Box2D~\citep{box2d}, SEGAR fills this gap, with the goal of facilitating the movement from strong SOTA algorithms in 2D environments to more complex 3D ones~\citep{kolve2017ai2, savva2019habitat}, where strong algorithms are in short supply.
-Finally, SEGAR is a sandbox environment, and as such provides a lot of experimentation flexibility: it allows for varying nearly every aspect of the environment, from the observation and state spaces to the dynamics and reward functions.
+Another crucial design choice of artificial environments is the structure and complexity of the task, the choices of which can have significant impact on experimentation cost and application to real-world settings.
+A number of popular environments are video games~\citep{bellemare2013arcade, cobbe2019procgen, team2021open} or grid worlds~\citep{ke2021systematic, minigrid2021} with visual observations and dynamics that have little relevance or resemblance to the real world.
+3D video game environments~\citep{team2021open, hafner2021benchmarking, johnson2016malmo} include some more real-world physics (such as gravity), but the resemblances are overall small.
+A number of robotic~\citep{robosuite2020, ahmed2020causalworld} and physics~\citep{todorov2012mujoco} environments boast realistic physics with various degrees of customization, but always come with a large trade-off between speed, stability, and accuracy~\citep{erez2015simulation, dulac2019challenges}.
+SEGAR strikes a balance between realism and cost through flexibility, allowing the researcher to structure the task in a way that reflects what they believe represents real-world settings and to choose where to pay the cost of realism.
+There is also a substantial gap in the above features in 2D environments, as most of those that fulfill the above criteria are in 3D.
+Taking inspiration from Box2D~\citep{box2d}, SEGAR fills this gap, facilitating the movement from strong SOTA algorithms in 2D environments to more complex 3D ones~\citep{kolve2017ai2, savva2019habitat}, where strong algorithms are in short supply.
+Finally, SEGAR is a sandbox environment, allowing for varying nearly every aspect of the task, from the observation and state spaces to the dynamics and reward functions.